Invest 92L likely to become next Atlantic tropical threat

 "The atmosphere over the next week or more favors a general rising motion in the Atlantic Ocean, which can, combined with strong tropical waves coming off of Africa, be quite favorable for development of systems," said AccuWeather Senior Meteorologist Alan Reppert.

-Reppert added that a robust wave was pushing off of the coast of Africa on Sunday, and could form into another organized tropical system later this week.
+Reppert added that a tropical wave pushed off the coast of Africa on Sunday, with a low chance that it could form into another organized tropical system later this week.

 The 10th and 11th names on this year's tropical list, should they be needed, are Josephine and Kyle.